matheusomendonca/GitFlow/README.md

 3. Push local changes on develop branch to remote develop branch: `$ git push`.

+For hotfix and release branches the steps are the similar.

 ## Additional info

 Additional info on Gitflow workflow can be found [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).